zhigang1992/probot/docs/pagination.md

 ## Early exit

 Sometimes it is desirable to stop fetching pages after a certain condition has been satisfied.
 A second argument, `done`, is provided to the callback and can be used to stop pagination.
-After `done` is invoked, no additional pages will be fetched, but you still need to return the map
+After `done` is invoked, no additional pages will be fetched, but you still need to return the mapped value for the current page request.

 ```js
 module.exports = app => {